rembold-cs151-master/HW01/README.md

 # Problem Set 2

-Due the night of September 18 at 10pm.

 ## Instructions:
 The pdf has all the basic instructions, but here are some additional guidelines.
 - [ ] Code for Problem 1 should be done in the file called `Prob1.py` in the repository.
 This is another Karel program and has additional worlds called `1x8.w`, `5x5.w`, `5x3.w`, and `8x1.w`.